backups-obsidian/backup-obsidian-2/200 general-notes/Study List - Random.md

 - [ ] [Learn Tailwind CSS – Course for Beginners - YouTube](https://www.youtube.com/watch?v=ft30zcMlFao) - Good to know for basic UI - Leisure
 - [ ] Wireshark TUT - [Hands-On Traffic Analysis with Wireshark - Let's practice! - YouTube](https://www.youtube.com/watch?v=5PKAa6TI82U) - Leisure
 - [ ] Learn ripgrep and fd (I think I already have notes, check for rg also).
+- [ ] Add tracking information for the notes website.
+- [ ] Learn more about tracking using google analytics, see some videos on how to set it up and how to use it.